rodricios/autocomplete/README.md

 *Whoah, wait a minute!
 That was not cool of me!
 Let's relax for a minute.*

-Let's try to give an imaginary hug to our word-factory in our brains.
+Let's try to give an imaginary hug to the word-factory in our brains.
 That part of our brain works so hard, even when we don't ask it to.
 How nice of our brain to do that.
 Not!

 What I'm trying to is sometimes it's not so nice for our brains to distract us, especially when we have homework or other, real-world, problems like adult-homework.